ycarowr/UnityDesignPatterns/Assets/Behavioral/StateMachine/Readme.md

 Notes:
 1. Don't go too fancy with FSMs because things can end up weird, keep the number of states manageable;
-2. It's fine to use more than one FSM, sometimes they will scratch each other with an ``if not state`` statement;
+2. It's fine to use more than one FSM, sometimes they will scratch each other's code with an ``if not state`` statement;
-3. There are cases to implement Sub State Machines deep inside a single state;
+3. There are cases to implement Sub State Machines inside a single state;
-4. Enum implementations are usually lighter than hierarchical ones because they don't have dinamic dispatcher, vtables.
+4. Enum implementations are usually lighter than hierarchical ones because they don't have dinamic dispatcher, vtables...
-5. Push-Down Automata costs memory to keep track of what is stacked.
+5. Push-Down Automata costs memory to keep the history (stack).

 ### Structure